Members’ expenses and leaders of the opposition and their staff’s expenses are posted to the Legislative Assembly of Ontario website.

 If there are no posted expenses during a specific reporting period for an individual member, it means that no expense claims were paid for that member during the reporting period.
 If a member does not appear in the list of MPPs for a reporting period, that means the member has not submitted an expense claim within the past two years.

 Opposition leaders and their staff expenses

-Expense disclosures for leaders of opposition parties do not cover any specific period, but are posted within 90 days of their review by the Office of the Integrity Commissioner of Ontario.
+Expense disclosures for leaders of opposition parties do not cover any specific period, but are posted within 90 days of their review by the Office of the Integrity Commissioner of Ontario (external site).